100% Vermentino · Mendocino County · 94 Cases

 - Unit price

-Grilled calamari, grilled halloumi, grilled white fish, grilled summer veggies.
-Anything rich and salty that you can cook while getting a tan.
+Anything rich and salty that you can cook while staying warm next to an open flame.
+Grilled calamari, grilled halloumi, grilled white fish, grilled veggies.
 Add a splash to dishes you’re taking for a slower simmer like Mediterranean fish stew or herby white beans.

 Item added to your cart